Are-Oelsner/Spiderling/README.md

 Fix buffer problem...

 Figure out hLook and vLook functions for keeping the center the same distance away as you look around

+Have Obj store associated ebo and vbo and have draw function.

+change from pointers to const reference